Mekalakalyan7/KALYANDSA/README.md

-This question are basically of my DSA challenge were I put some of the solutions for the DSA questions in JAVA.
+This questions are basically of my DSA challenge were I put some of the solutions for the DSA questions in JAVA.